Lesli Linka Glatter: Life and career

 Glatter was born in Dallas and began her career as a dancer and choreographer.
 Her early choreography credits include William Friedkin's To Live and Die in L.A and the music video for Sheila E.'s "The Glamorous Life".

 Her first film, Tales of Meeting and Parting (1984), produced by Sharon Oreck, was nominated for an Academy Award in the Live Action Short Film category.
 She made the film as part of the American Film Institute Directing Workshop for Women, of which she is an alumna.

 In 1995, Glatter directed her first feature film, Now and Then, a coming-of-age story about four 12-year-old girls during an eventful summer in 1970.

 She has made several television films for cable networks, but the majority of her work is in television series.
 Glatter has received six nominations for the Primetime Emmy Award for Outstanding Directing for a Drama Series, for the Mad Men episode "Guy Walks Into an Advertising Agency" (2009), and the Homeland episodes "Q&A" (2012), "From A to B and Back Again" (2014), "The Tradition of Hospitality" (2015), "America First" (2016), and "Prisoners of War" (2020).

 In 2018 it was announced that Glatter would serve as chair on the advisory council for NBC's Female Forward.
 An annual initiative to give ten women directors the opportunity to shadow a director on one of NBC's scripted television series for up to three episodes.
 The experience concludes with an in-season commitment for each finalist to direct at least one episode of the series they shadow.

 On February 5, 2019, it was announced that Glatter would be credited as an executive producer alongside Bruna Papandrea and Charlotte Stoudt in the Netflix thriller series Pieces of Her.
 More recently, she and Cheryl Bloch launched Backyard Pictures with a first look deal at Universal Television.

 In September 2021, Glatter was elected president of the Directors Guild of America.
 She was succeeded by Christopher Nolan in September 2025.

 In February 2023, she directed and executive produced Love & Death, an HBO Max limited series written by David E. Kelley and starring Elizabeth Olsen and Jesse Plemons.
 It premiered on April 27, 2023.

 In January 2025, Glatter's house was destroyed by the Palisades Fire.

 In July 2025, she was one of four female directors to be nominated for an Emmy.
-She was nominated for an Emmy in Outstanding directing for a limited series/TV movie for Zero Days.
+She was nominated for an Emmy in Outstanding directing for a limited series/TV movie for Zero Day.